basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

 }
 ---

-The recommended best practice mode of production Riak operation suggests placing Riak behind a load balancing or proxy solution, either hardware or software based, and never exposing Riak directly to public network interfaces.
+The recommended best practice for operating Riak in production is to place Riak behind a load-balancing or proxy solution, either hardware- or software- based, while never directly exposing Riak to public network interfaces.

-Riak users have reported success in using Riak with a variety of load balancing and proxy solutions.
-Common solutions include proprietary hardware based load balancers, cloud based load balancing options, such as Amazon's Elastic Load Balancer, and open source software based projects like HAProxy and Nginx.
+Riak users have reported success in using Riak with a variety of load- balancing and proxy solutions.
+Common solutions include proprietary hardware-based load balancers, cloud-based load balancing options, such as Amazon's Elastic Load Balancer, and open-source software based projects like HAProxy and Nginx.

-This guide briefly explores the commonly used open source software based solutions HAProxy and Nginx, and provides some configuration and operational tips gathered from community users and operations oriented engineers at Basho.
+This guide briefly explores the commonly used open-source software-based solutions HAProxy and Nginx, and provides some configuration and operational tips gathered from community users and operations oriented engineers at Basho.